kelvinutp/prof.Vanessa/monitor_Icharger/readme.md

 [Reading Data from serial port](./monitor%20DataExplorer.py) This programs reads data from the data serial port.
 It has integrated the following functions.
-1. Extract columns: This functions read the original data and chooses which to extract and save to the CSV and postgreDB The current data structure is as follows:
+1. Extract columns: This functions read the original data and chooses which to extract and save to the CSV and postgreDB The current data structure is as follows: the number indicates the column index when string is transform into list.

 - 0: date (extracted from the system)
 - 1: time (extracted from the system)
 - 2: cycle_time (processed by the script)
 - 4: battery_state_cycle (1: charging, 2:discharing, 4:rest, 6:finished)
 - 7: Voltage (read from COM port) originally in mV.
 - 8: current (read from COM port) originally in cA.
--17: capacity (read from COM port) originally in mAh.
+- 17: capacity (read from COM port) originally in mAh.

+To extract the data do as follow
+Example.
+`list[0]`=to extract date....

 2. list_com_port: reads all the available com ports and shows the user and index list to choose the correct port to read data from.